 Why Is Your Property Waterlogged?

-The obvious puddling of water in lawn areas indicates an issue with the grade, or stopped-up drainpipes.
+The obvious puddling of water or flooded lawns can indicate an issue with the grade of your property or clogged drainpipes.

 In many newer condominium communities, houses built closely together and landscape mounding can trap water close to homes.
 There’s no place for water to run off.